FOSSEE/st-scripts/getting-started-with-arrays/script.rst

 {{{ switch to next slide, outline slide }}}

-In this tutorial, we will learn about arrays, we will learn how to convert a list into an array array operations and also why an array is preferred over lists.
+In this tutorial, we will learn about the data structure called an array, how to convert a list into an array, operations on arrays and also why an array is preferred to lists.

 .. #[Puneeth: Fix the grammar above.]

 {{{ switch to next slide on overview of array }}}

 Arrays are homogeneous data structures.
-Unlike lists, arrays cannot have heterogeneous data elements, that is, it can have only one type of data type, either all integers, or strings, or float, and not a mix.
+Unlike lists, arrays cannot have heterogeneous data elements, that is, they can have only one type of data as their entries, be them all integers, strings, or maybe floats, but not a mix.

 .. #[Puneeth: Use multiple short sentences, rather than one long sentence I would've written something like this.